Axel713/hook-up-in-north-sealand/README.md

 ### **Project Content**

--   The grid structure, modals, testimonials and contact form were based on [Bootstrap](https://getbootstrap.com/) code provided in the documentation.
+-   The grid structure was based on [Bootstrap](https://getbootstrap.com/) code provided in the documentation.
 -   The icons were found at: [Font-Awesome](https://fontawesome.com/).
 -   The fonts were found at: [Google fonts](https://fonts.google.com/).
--   The text content is translated and adapted from the current [Fit For Work website](https://fitforwork.dk) (available in Danish only).
+-   The text in the Legal Requirements and Criterias section is inspired from the [Ministry of environment of Denmark](https://naturstyrelsen.dk/) (available in Danish only).
--   The script code section used in [book-trial.html](book-trial.html) was generously provided by my mentor (Dick Vlaanderen).
+-   The Google Map is access via Google Maps API [Google Maps Platform](https://cloud.google.com/maps-platform/maps).

 ### **Media**

--   The photos used in this site were obtained from Fit For Work, who owns them.
+-   The photo used in this site is owned by myself.
 -   The colour palette was made using [Coolors](https://coolors.co/).

 ### **Acknowledgements**